Simulcast: Other uses

 During apartheid in South Africa, many foreign programmes on SABC television were dubbed in Afrikaans.
 The original soundtrack, usually in English, but sometimes in German or Dutch was available on the Radio 2000 service.
 This could be selected using a button labeled simulcast on many televisions manufactured before 1995.

 Radio programs have been simulcast on television since the invention thereof however, as of recent, perhaps the most visible example of radio shows on television is The Howard Stern Show, which currently airs on Sirius Satellite Radio as well as Howard TV.
 Another prominent radio show that was simulcast on television is Imus in the Morning, which until the simulcast ended in 2015, aired throughout the years on MSNBC, RFD-TV and Fox Business Network, in addition to its radio broadcast distributed by Citadel Media.
 Multiple sports talk radio shows, including Mike & Mike, The Herd with Colin Cowherd and Boomer and Carton also are carried on television, saving those networks the burden of having to air encores of sporting events or other paid sports programming which may draw lower audiences.
 In New Zealand, breakfast programme The AM Show airs on television channel Three and was simulcast on radio station Magic Talk; both networks were owned and operated by MediaWorks New Zealand until December 2020, when Three was sold to Discovery, Inc. In 2022, the programme was rebranded as AM and ceased simulcasting on Magic Talk, becoming a TV-only format.

-In professional wrestling, a simulcast happened on 26 March 2001 between WWF Raw is War and WCW Monday Nitro upon WWF's purchase of WCW's assets by WWF's owner, Vince McMahon, to merge the storylines of the two wrestling promotions, which was the last episode of Monday Nitro, but was ultimately revealed that Vince's son, Shane McMahon, is the owner of WCW.

-In another case, popular programs will be aired simultaneously on different services in adjacent countries, such as animated sitcom The Simpsons, airing Sunday evenings at 8:00 p.m.
-(Eastern and Pacific times) on both Fox in the United States and Global (1989 to 2018) and Citytv (2018 to 2021) in Canada and entertainment show Ant & Dec's Saturday Night Takeaway, airing Saturday nights at various times between 7:00 pm and 7:30 pm on ITV in the United Kingdom and Virgin Media One in the Republic of Ireland.
-"Simulcast" is often a colloquial term for the related Canadian practice of simultaneous substitution (simsub).